 We at FreeThinking Ministries are dedicated to answering the biggest objections to Christianity.
 We respect sincere skeptics and seekers and understand that everyone has doubts.
-We do too at times.
-If there’s a certain obstacle that is keeping you from faith, we want to help remove it.
-Responding to objections is mandatory to the Christ-follower: “always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect” (1 Peter 3:15).
+We do, too, at times.
+If there’s a certain obstacle that is keeping you from the faith, we want to help remove it.
+Responding to objections is mandatory to the Christ-follower: “always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you, yet do it with gentleness and respect” (1 Peter 3:15).
 Many times, it’s that last part that makes all the difference: “do it with gentleness and respect.”
-We don’t ever want to come across as arrogant or disrespectful but we do what we do because we think that Christianity is true and we want you to think so also.
+We don’t ever want to come across as arrogant or disrespectful, but we do what we do because we think that Christianity is true and we want you to think so also.

 But this series, Stuff Atheists Say, isn’t about the good objections; it’s about the bad ones.
 Things that need to go away for good.
 Many things skeptics and atheists say aren’t really arguments; they’re meant to mock and ridicule, to smugly derail a conversation and make you feel stupid in the process.
 You know, the kind of thing you find on social media or hear from a certain famous British comedian.